okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 You can now use the Authorization Server API to configure components of an Authorization Server:

 * Manage Authorization Server policies, policy rules, claims, and scopes with the API.
-* Using either the API or the Okta UI:
+* Activate or deactivate Authorization Servers, or delete them.
-    * Delete authorization servers
+* Scopes were actions previously, but are now conditions in a policy rule.
-    * Manage dynamic claims
+* Control which claims are returned in ID tokens with the `alwaysIncludeInToken` property in claims.

 For more information see the [Authorization Server API documentation](/docs/api/resources/oauth2.html#authorization-server-operations).
 <!-- OKTA-127511, OKTA-123638 -->

-#### Additional Logging for Invalid OAuth 2.0 Client
+#### Additional Logging for Invalid Use by OAuth 2.0 Client

-If we detect five or more consecutive request attempts with the wrong client secret, Okta logs the events as suspicious:
+If Okta detects five or more consecutive request attempts with the wrong client secret, we log the events as suspicious:

 * The requests may be to any OAuth 2.0 endpoint that accepts client credentials.
 * The counter resets after 14 days of no invalid authentication attempts, or after a successful authentication.

-* The message is `Multiple requests with invalid client secret for client id.` <!-- OKTA-122503 -->
+We log an event when an invalid `client_id` is provided, and when an invalid `client_secret` is provided for a given `client_id`.<!-- OKTA-122503 -->

 #### Restrictions on Set Recovery Question Answer and Set Password